javayhu/Gank-for-Mac/README.md

 > The missing Mac OS X application for [gank.io](https://gank.io)

 This tiny application is developed with Swift 2.x!!!
 Excited?
+Make sure your system is above OS X 10.10.

 ![img](screenshot2.png)

-I'm just learned Swift and Mac OS X application development this week, so be nice when you read the xxxx code. 😂
+I'm just learned Swift and Mac OS X application development this week, so please be nice when you read the xxxx code. 😂 I tried my best to document and explain almost all the code.

 ![img](screenshot3.png)